michelleconville/oir_events/README.md

 A site wide favicon was implemented.
 This provides an image in the tabs header to allow the user to easily identify the website if they have multiple tabs open.

+### Future Features

+**Search function for staff**

+It would be nice to include a search function for staff on the manage bookings page.

+**QR codes for tickets**

+Adding a generate QR code fucntion that emails to users as there ticket for an event.

 ## Testing

 Due to the amount of information regarding testing, it has been detailed in the following [Test document](https://github.com/michelleconville/oir_events/blob/main/TESTING.md).

 ## Security Features and Defensive Design